Public Safety

 ELEVATE AWARENESS

-Drone as First Responder (DFR) is a public safety strategy where drones are deployed to emergencies immediately upon a call for service, providing real-time aerial intelligence to first responders.
+Drone as First Responder (DFR) is a public safety strategy where drones are deployed to emergencies immediately via onsite Operator or Docking Station upon a call for service, providing real-time aerial intelligence to first responders.
 This allows for faster response times, improved situational awareness, and more effective resource allocation.
 DFR programs are evolving, with some agencies using automated drone docks and remote piloting for enhanced efficiency.

 What are DFR programs?

-• DFR programs utilize unmanned aerial vehicles (UAVs) to support public safety operations by providing real-time information to first responders.
+• DFR programs utilize unmanned aerial vehicles (UAVs) known as “Drones” to support public safety operations by providing real-time information to first responders.

 • Drones can be launched from vehicles or rooftop docks and reach incident scenes quickly, often faster than ground responders.